rastogies/hclprojects/README.md

 # hclprojects
-This is hcl project file
+This is hcl project file.
+we are grateful to have this project.